 Never compromise on durability.

 I’m not saying plastic meat grinders are bad.
-Besides, it’s mostly the outer shell; the inside structure is made of aluminum or steel.
+Besides, it’s mostly the outer shell; the inside structure is aluminum or steel.
 Still, if you want that ultimate meat grinder, go for the cast aluminum build.

 Should you go for the manual or the electric meat grinder?